Who can apply for a Service Connection/Service Disconnection/Meter Installation?

 Check out our Water Service Connection Process to see when you can expect to make payments.

 What is the Infrastructure Charge?

 The Infrastructure Charge is a contribution by new development, or re-development if service size is increasing, towards the costs of providing major water and wastewater infrastructure needed to support community growth.
 Learn more about Infrastructure Charges here.

 What is a County Cost Recovery Fee?

-The County Cost Recovery Fee is a fee that helps the County recover the capital investment costs relating to water and/or sewer infrastructure they have installed.
+The County Cost Recovery Fee is a fee that helps the County recover the capital investment costs relating to water and/or wastewater infrastructure they have installed.

 Does fire suppression service impact Infrastructure Charge fees?

 No, fire suppression service does not impact Infrastructure Charge fees.
 Infrastructure Charge fees are based on the size of domestic water service from the fire tree to the building.

 Can I use a contractor who is not approved by Aquatera?

 Yes, you can hire any private contractor to complete construction on the private side.
 Aquatera is only responsible for construction on the public side.